-Italian White Bean Soup with Sausage Meatballs is the coziest dinner imaginable, it’s based on a traditional Italian bean soup with brilliant little sausage meatballs that take no time to make.
-Family dinner, game day, holiday potluck, this hearty soup is a keeper.
+Italian White Bean Soup with Sausage Meatballs is the coziest dinner imaginable, it’s based on a traditional Mediterranean bean soup with brilliant little sausage meatballs that take no time to make.
+This hearty soup is a keeper.

 - it’s made with chicken broth, but the soup gets its sunny yellow color from a touch of saffron.
 A little cream gives the soup more body.